 2. Implement cross-account targeting

-To do this at scale, you need a sales intelligence data provider that tracks contacts for job changes.
+To do this at scale, you need a sales intelligence platform that automatically tracks job changes and delivers accurate contact data directly into your CRM.

-But first, you need to work with the Product and Engineering team to sync your user base into your CRM.
+First, sync your user base into your CRM.
+Work with Product and Engineering to include user names, email addresses, and product usage data.
 This includes user names, email addresses, product usage data (if possible) to identify power vs. casual users.

 Automated & Integrated With Your Existing Environment